git-megan/codepath-ios-prework/README.md

 * Vocal Warm-up: Play a recording of musical scales, so the singer can sing along to warm up their voice.
 * Notes: Write down your notes on what to focus on this week, and write down the lyrics to songs you are working on.
 * Record Yourself: Record yourself singing, so you can listen back to the recording and make notes on which areas to focus on for improvement.
-* Train Your Ear: Listen to a pre-recorded chord or sequence of notes, and be quizzed on what musical pattern you are hearing (e.g. Listen to two notes - Is this a Major 7th?).
-The quiz will be multiple choice and will share the correct answer once the user selects their guess.
+* Train Your Ear: Listen to a pre-recorded chord or sequence of notes for the purpose of training your ear to hear what interval it is.
+Get quizzed on what musical pattern (the interval) that you are hearing (e.g. Listen to two notes - Is this a Major 7th?
+An octave?
+A minor 2nd?).
+The quiz will be multiple choice and it will share the correct answer once the user selects their choice.

 ### Yoga Routine App
 This app would allow yogis to more easily plan their next yoga routine.
 Features could include: